doducdung2098/Forum/README.md

 DoConnect is a popular Q and A form in which techniques questions was asked and answered.
 The bloggers can raise some questions and answers.
 They can chat with each other.

-There are 2 users on the application :-
+There are 2 modules on the application :-
 1. User
 2. Admin